Apex Plaza Rises in Charlottesville

 The cross-laminated timber structure, on the leading edge of sustainable construction, has revolutionized the ongoing construction process, providing schedule savings, creating a safer work environment, and minimizing community impact.

 The timber itself, sourced from 1.6 million board feet of black spruce trees, represents seven minutes worth of growth in North American forests and connects Apex’s mission to the preservation of the natural world.

-By prioritizing clean power generation, on-site battery storage, and state-of-the-art efficiency initiatives, Apex Plaza also makes the transition from energy consumption to energy optimization.
+By prioritizing clean power generation, green building materials, and state-of-the-art efficiency initiatives, Apex Plaza also makes the transition from energy consumption to energy optimization.
 The building’s 875-panel solar array will produce over 350 MWh—allowing Apex’s offices to operate on net-zero energy and Apex employees to charge their electric vehicles with sunlight harvested in real time.

 Bringing the Energy Transition to Light, Every Day

 After years of planning, the building marks a milestone for Apex as it enters a new chapter.
 Once focused solely on utility-scale wind development, Apex is now a fully integrated clean energy company that provides highly customized, unique energy solutions for some of the world’s largest and most environmentally committed corporations and utilities.

 Even as the clean energy technologies encompassing Apex’s portfolio have expanded to include solar, energy storage, and green hydrogen, one thing remains the same: the team’s singular focus on accelerating the shift to clean energy.